berryny/uxc6/README.md

 ## What is a web___?

-- A webpage is a single page shown in a web browser.
+- A *webpage* is a single page shown in a web browser.
 A single video page on YouTube.com is a webpage.
-- A website is a collection of webpages under a single URL (Uniform Resource Locator).
+- A *website* is a collection of webpages under a single URL (Uniform Resource Locator).
 Youtube (youtube.com) is a website.
-- A web application is a website which offers advanced functionality like a computer program would.
+- A *web application* is a website which offers advanced functionality like a computer program would.
 An example of a web application would be a web based calendar, or web based email.
 Youtube.com is also a web application

 ### Website

-A website or web site is a page or collection of pages on the World Wide Web that contains specific information which was all provided by one person or entity and traces back to a common Uniform Resource Locator (URL)
+A *website or web site* is a page or collection of pages on the World Wide Web that contains specific information which was all provided by one person or entity and traces back to a common *Uniform Resource Locator (URL)*.

 URL is an acronym for Uniform Resource Locator and is a reference (an address) to a resource on the Internet.